IsaacSchemm/DeviantArtFs/DeviantArtFs.Stash.Marshal/README.md

 		}
 	}

-(This interface is actually defined in Types.fs in the DeviantArtFs project.)
+(This interface is actually defined in StashDeltaEntry.fs in the DeviantArtFs project.)

-IDeltaEntry is implemented both by DeviantArtFs.Stash.DeltaResultEntry, the type used for responses from the server, and by SerializedDeltaEntry, the type that StashRoot uses for export.
+ISerializedStashDeltaEntry is implemented both by DeviantArtFs.StashDeltaEntry, the type used for responses from the server, and by SerializedDeltaEntry, the type that StashRoot uses for export.
 You can also implement it yourself (e.g. on an object representing a database row.)